kshannon-ucsd/dsc40a/pages/syllabus.md

 **If you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out.**

-In addition to providing you with slip days, we will drop your lowest homework and lowest group work.
-This gives you some additional flexibility for unforeseen circumstances.

 Students on the waitlist or who join the class late are expected to keep up with the work and submit assignments by the deadlines.

 The stated policies will be strictly enforced out of fairness for all students.

 ### Regrade Requests

 You can ask for a regrade on any assignment if you believe that the grader made a mistake.
 Remember that clarity is a part of your score — if you had the right idea but were unable to clearly communicate it, you may still not deserve full credit.
-We ask that you please submit your regrade requests within one week (3 days in summer sessions) of the assignment grade being released; you can submit regrade requests directly on Gradescope.
+We ask that you please submit your **regrade requests within one week (48 hours in summer sessions) of the assignment grade being released**; you can submit regrade requests directly on Gradescope.

 ### Incomplete Grades